mglaman/platform-docker/README.md

 Sites are provisioned at project-name.platform.
 Currently the tld is not configurable.
 It's best to set up dnsmasq set up wildcard DNS entries to point \*.platform to your localhost or Docker VM (Mac, Windows.)

+If you are on Mac OS X, export "PLATFORM_DOCKER_MACHINE_NAME" with your Docker machine name.
+The tool will automatically boot the machine or export its environment information as needed.

 ### Commands

 ````